Kodomonokuni Station (Miyazaki): Layout

 The station, which is unstaffed, consists of a side platform serving a single track at grade.
 The station building, a modern concrete structure, is unstaffed and serves only as a waiting room.

-Adjacent stations

 History

 The private Miyazaki Light Railway (宮崎軽便鉄道) (later renamed the Miyazaki Railway) opened the station on 22 October 1923 with the name Aoshima Onsen (青島温泉) as an additional station on a line which it had laid in 1913 between Minami-Miyazaki and Uchiumi (now closed).
 On 21 March 1939, the station was renamed Kodomonokuni.
 The station closed when the Miyazaki Railway ceased operations on 1 July 1962.
 Subsequently, Japanese National Railways (JNR) extended its then Shibushi Line north from Kitagō towards Minami-Miyazaki on the same route and reopened Kodomonokuni as an intermediate station on 8 May 1963.
+Baggage handling was discontinued in 1971, after which the station became unattended.
 The route was renamed the Nichinan Line on the same day.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.